CON-HUMO - Control based on Human Models

 - Dynamically Consistent Online Adaptation of Fast Motions for Robotic Manipulators.
 IEEE Transactions on Robotics (T-RO) 34 (1), 2017, 166-182 mehr… BibTeX

-- Mean square prediction error of misspecified Gaussian process state space models.
-Proceedings of the 57th Conference on Decision and Control (CDC), accepted, 2018 mehr… BibTeX
+- Mean Square Prediction Error of Misspecified Gaussian Process Models.
+Proceedings of the 57th Conference on Decision and Control (CDC), 2018 mehr… BibTeX

 - Gaussian Process based Passivation of a Class of Nonlinear Systems with Unknown Dynamics.
 Proceedings of the European Control Conference (ECC), 2018 mehr… BibTeX